sourcegraph/handbook/content/engineering/code-intelligence/index.md

 ## Goals

+This list will be updated regularly with links to the technical implementation details in RFCs and/or Github issues.

-**Provide precise code intel for the primary programming languages that combined cover > 50% of usage across GitHub.com repositories or across customer projects (greater of the two).**
+### Provide precise code intel for the primary programming languages that combined cover > 50% of usage across GitHub.com repositories or across customer projects (greater of the two).

 - Metrics:
   - Language coverage (%)
 - Planned work: